SHAKAR-AFZAL/Car-Sales-Analysis-Excel-Project/README.md

 ## Key Insights

 ### Fuel Type Trends
-- Gas-powered vehicles dominate the dataset compared to diesel vehicles.
+- Gas powered vehicles dominate the dataset compared to diesel vehicles.
 - Diesel vehicles represent a smaller but consistent portion of the automobile market.

 ### Drive Wheel Analysis